jafow/write-file-to-socket/README.md

 ## methods
 #### var wfts = require('write-file-to-socket')(opts)
 options are `port`, `host`, `file`.
 Only required is `file` for serving.
-Can take an absolute path but defaults to the current working directory.
+Defaults to take file from the current working directory, but accept a path too.
 ``` js
 var opts = { port: 4000, file: '/path/to/a/file.txt'}
 wfts.serve()